yandex-cloud/docs/en/api-gateway/concepts/extensions/function-authorizer.md

 ## Possible errors {#errors}

-* `401 Unauthorized`: a client failed to send the authorization data defined by the scheme in the HTTP request (for example, the `Authorization` header for a scheme with the [HTTP Basic](https://swagger.io/docs/specification/authentication/basic-authentication/) type).
+* `401 Unauthorized`: A client failed to send the authorization data defined by the scheme in the HTTP request (for example, the `Authorization` header for a scheme with the [HTTP Basic](https://swagger.io/docs/specification/authentication/basic-authentication/) type).
 * `403 Forbidden`: {{ api-gw-short-name }} did not make a successful function call (`"isAuthorized": false`).
 * `500 Internal Server Error`: {{ api-gw-short-name }} could not invoke the function or received a function response with an incorrect structure.